Tacita Dean: Portrait

 15 March – 28 May 2018

-This landmark new exhibition from National Portrait Gallery explores celebrated artist Tacita Dean’s longstanding interest in portraiture, as the first exhibition in the gallery’s history to be dedicated to the medium of film.
+This new landmark exhibition from explores celebrated artist Tacita Dean’s longstanding interest in portraiture, as the first exhibition in the gallery’s history to be dedicated to the medium of film.

 Portrait will form a part of an unprecedented collaboration between three major London galleries, the National Portrait Gallery, Royal Academy of Arts and National Gallery.
 They will each present a show by Dean where she interprets an area central to the respective institution’s work.
 Tacita Dean: Still Life opens simultaneously at the National Gallery on 15 March and Tacita Dean: Landscape will open at the RA on 19 May.

 A film portrait of world-renowned British artist David Hockney titled Portraits.
-The sixteen minute film provides an intimate portrayal of Hockney smoking cigarettes and thinking about painting surrounded by portraits in his Los Angeles studio.
-The film was jointly acquired by National Portrait Gallery and Royal Academy of Arts with support from Art Fund.
+The 16-minute film provides an intimate portrayal of Hockney smoking cigarettes and thinking about painting surrounded by portraits in his Los Angeles studio.
+The film was jointly acquired by the National Portrait Gallery and Royal Academy of Arts with support from Art Fund.